Filipino women writers: Language and education

 Contrary to the treatment received by Filipinos during the Spanish colonial period, the education of the Philippine citizenry was prioritized during the time of the American occupation, as seen in the activities of the Thomasites and U.S. military personnel in the islands in the early 20th century.
-Thus, only the elite class of society – those known as the Ilustrados – preferred using Spanish rather than enhance and develop the native ancient scripts (baybayin), languages and dialects.
-Filipinos of both genders were able to obtain schooling and learning opportunities resulting in their education of the English-language and a high literacy rating for a developing country like the Philippines.
-However, despite this advantage, grants and similar forms of funding were not immediately available to Philippine writers—both men and women.
+Thus, only the elite class of society – those known as the Ilustrados – preferred using Spanish rather than enhancing and developing the native ancient scripts (baybayin), languages and dialects.
+Filipinos of all genders were able to obtain schooling and learning opportunities resulting in their education in the English language and a high literacy rating for a developing country like the Philippines.
+However, despite this advantage, grants and similar forms of funding were not immediately available to Philippine writers.
 Nevertheless, despite this lack of financial support for writers, many works in the Filipiniana style proliferated and were written dominantly in Philippine English, but fewer however saw print in the local maternal languages.

-During the four-year Japanese occupation of the Philippines in the Second World War, the Japanese introduced the concept of “Asia for Asians,” an idea that halted the proliferation of English as the language of literature in the Philippines because it sparked the publication and media broadcasts with the exclusive use of the vernacular or the “childhood languages” of Filipinos.
+During the four-year Japanese occupation of the Philippines in the Second World War, the Japanese introduced the concept of "Asia for Asians," an idea that halted the proliferation of English as the language of literature in the Philippines because it sparked the publication and media broadcasts with the exclusive use of the vernacular or the "childhood languages" of Filipinos.
 This Japanese contribution to the Filipino's linguistic enlightenment reawakened the already existing move to lift the status of local languages as forms of literary expression prior to the introduction and propagation of English in the Filipino archipelago.
-The common “languages of childhood” of Filipinos, generally include Tagalog, Visayan, Hiligaynon, Cebuano and Ilocano, among others.
+The common "languages of childhood" of Filipinos, generally include Tagalog, Visayan, Hiligaynon, Cebuano and Ilocano, among others.

-Still, despite the Filipino's reawakening of their “languages of childhood”, the status of the English language returned and was elevated.
-The rejuvenation was due in part to the spread of English-based Philippine magazines in conjunction with the publication of serial “romantic and melodramatic” novels by women writers who wrote in their “mother tongue” through the pages of comics and magazines like Liwayway, Bannawag, Bulaklak, Aliwan and Tagumpay.
+Still, despite the Filipino's reawakening of their "languages of childhood", the status of the English language returned and was elevated.
+The rejuvenation was due in part to the spread of English-based Philippine magazines in conjunction with the publication of serial "romantic and melodramatic" novels by women writers who wrote in their "mother tongue" through the pages of comics and magazines like Liwayway, Bannawag, Bulaklak, Aliwan and Tagumpay.

 The competition between the use of English and Filipino as main modes of communication was unrelenting even after the end of World War II, the proclamation of Philippine Independence in 1946, and the official adoption of Filipino as a second official language other than English in 1987.
 The persistence of this competitive phenomenon was due to the close economic, military and cultural association of the Philippines to the United States, the encouragement of the use of English in combination with the dialects in schools and universities, and the need to gain a larger audience of readership.
 As a result, bilingualism - and even multilingualism - became the linguistic style and norm.